jeetelongname/jeetelongname.github.io/blog-hugo/content/posts/post2.md

   industrial grade acid I question that you would need this disclaimer

 - **Salt** Its the universal spice.
-I like it course and flaky for a bit more heterogeneity but table salt would also work but you would probably have to pre mix it
+I like it course and flaky for a bit more [heterogeneity]( but table salt would also work but you would probably have to pre mix it

 - **A fat** I like a melting fat such as butter or ghee but I have also done this with olive oil and that works really quite well! any sort of oil or fat could and should work. use what you like and more importantly have on hand.
+  Coconut oil is great if you want a vegan saturated fat

 You could also do some herbs and stuff.
 Go wild and give it a go!